Psychedelic therapy: Resurgence in the early 21st century

-As of 2021, many new centers for psychedelics research have been launched, including the Centre for Psychedelic Research at Imperial College London, the UC Berkeley Center for the Science of Psychedelics, the Center for Psychedelic and Consciousness Research at Johns Hopkins University, the Center for Psychedelic Research and Therapy at Dell Medical School at the University of Texas at Austin, the Center for Psychedelic Psychotherapy and Trauma Research at the Icahn School of Medicine at Mount Sinai, and the Psychae Institute in Melbourne.
+As of 2023, many new centers for psychedelics research have been launched, including the Centre for Psychedelic Research at Imperial College London, the UC Berkeley Center for the Science of Psychedelics, the Center for Psychedelic and Consciousness Research at Johns Hopkins University, the Center for Psychedelic Research and Therapy at Dell Medical School at the University of Texas at Austin, the Center for Psychedelic Psychotherapy and Trauma Research at the Icahn School of Medicine at Mount Sinai, the Psychae Institute in Melbourne, and the Naut sa mawt Center for Psychedelic Research at Vancouver Island University.
+Harvard will create a Study of Psychedelics in Society and Culture.

+A survey published in 2023 found strong support for psychedelic therapy among psychiatrists in the United States, revealing a significant positive shift in attitudes toward this treatment modality in comparison to a previous survey published in 2018.
+More than half of psychiatrists in the 2023 study expressed intentions to incorporate psychedelic therapy into their practice if regulatory approval is granted.
+In Australia, authorised psychiatrists can prescribe psilocybin for treatment-resistant depression, and MDMA for post-traumatic stress disorder.

+In 2024, an FDA advisory panel voted against approving MDMA-assisted therapy for PTSD, "raising questions about the credibility of the research being conducted and the safety of those involved in the trials".
+The FDA advisors voted 9-2 that the available data didn't show MDMA was effective in treating PTSD, and 10-1 that the benefits of MDMA-assisted therapy did not outweigh the risks.
+However, the U.S. Department of Veterans Affairs has since committed $1.5 million to its first study on psychedelic-assisted therapy for PTSD and alcohol use disorder in veterans, signaling growing institutional interest despite FDA skepticism.

+In addition, veteran-led nonprofits like the Heroic Hearts Project are working with researchers to expand access to psychedelic therapies for military personnel and veterans.

+In 2025, PsychedeliCare launched a European Citizens' Initiative aiming to enable the implementation of psychedelic-assisted therapies in the EU to ensure safe and affordable psychedelic-assisted therapies.

 Applications

-Psychedelic substances which may have therapeutic uses include psilocybin (the main active compound found in magic mushrooms), LSD, and mescaline (the main active compound in the peyote cactus).
-Although the history behind these substances has hindered research into their potential medicinal value, scientists are now able to conduct studies and renew research that was halted in the 1970s.
-Some research has shown that these substances have helped people with such mental disorders as obsessive-compulsive disorder, post-traumatic stress disorder, alcoholism, depression, and cluster headaches.
-Some of the well known particular psychedelic substances that have been used to this day are: LSD, DMT, psilocybin, mescaline, 2C-B, 2C-I, 5-MeO-DMT, AMT, ibogaine and DOM.
-In general, however, the drugs remain poorly understood.
-Their effects are strongly dependent on the environment in which they are given and on the recipient's state of mind (set and setting).
+Although the history behind psychedelics has hindered research into their potential value as medical treatments, scientists are now able to legally conduct studies and renew research that was halted in the 1970s.
+Some research has found that psychedelics can help treat mental disorders such as obsessive-compulsive disorder, post-traumatic stress disorder, alcoholism, depression, and cluster headaches.
+Psychedelic drugs which may have therapeutic uses include psilocybin (the main active compound found in "magic" mushrooms), mescaline (the main active compound in the peyote cactus), and LSD.
+Well-known psychedelics that have been used to this day are: LSD, DMT, psilocybin, mescaline, 2C-B, 2C-I, 5-MeO-DMT, AMT, ibogaine, and DOM.
+In general, the mechanism of action of how these drugs have therapeutic effects is poorly understood.
+The effects of psychedelics are strongly dependent on the environment in which they are given and on the recipient's state of mind (set and setting).